-REMINDERS: All of the ads shown here are copyrighted.
+REMINDER: All of the ads shown here are copyrighted.
 So use them for inspiration only.
 Don’t copy them; make them your own!

-BILLBOARDS AND OPTOMETRISTS have been linked at least since F. Scott Fitzgerald’s The Great Gatsby hit the shelves in 1925.
+Billboards and optometrists have been linked at least since F. Scott Fitzgerald’s The Great Gatsby hit the shelves in 1925.

 Two disembodied eyes stare over the “valley of ashes” from the dilapidated billboard of Dr. T.J.
 Eckleburg.
 They’re supposed to represent something.
 Consumerism?
 God?

 For modern eyecare providers, billboards have a more obvious significance: They’re one of the most effective ways to get your name in front of lots of patients.
 About seven in 10 Americans “often look at the messages on roadside billboards,” according to Arbitron.

 Billboards provide room for only a brief message, one that will be seen for a few seconds at most.
 Still, they can be an important part of a brand-building strategy.
 Here are a few practices that have used billboards and other large-format advertising to grow their business.

 All of St. Charles Vision’s billboards are just as elegantly minimalist as this one.
 “Anything more than a striking image and tastefully proportioned logos is unnecessary on a billboard,” says Matthew Rosenthal, COO of the Louisiana business with six locations.
 Additional copy, he says, ruins the look and won’t be remembered anyway.
 St. Charles Vision keeps at least two billboards up at all times, and Rosenthal says “co-branded fashion display ads” are the approach of choice.